study-groups/bioinformatics-study-group/README.md

 - [Genomics](https://en.wikipedia.org/wiki/Genomics) is an interdisciplinary field of science focusing on the structure, function, evolution, mapping, and editing of genomes.
 A genome is an organism's complete set of DNA, including all of its genes.
 In contrast to genetics, which refers to the study of individual genes and their roles in inheritance, genomics aims at the collective characterization and quantification of genes, which direct the production of proteins with the assistance of enzymes and messenger molecules.

 - [Genomic Signal Processing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2766787/): defined by Edward Dougherty.
 Genomic Signal Processing (GSP) has been defined as the analysis, processing, and use of genomic signals for gaining biological knowledge and the translation of that knowledge into systems-based applications, where by genomic signals we mean the measurable events, principally the production of mRNA and protein carried out within the cell.
-Owing to the defining role of DNA in the production of mRNA, the structural characterization of DNA is inevitably a part of GSP and, interestingly, signal processing methods are utilized in understanding DNA structure.
+Clever formalization by D. Anastassiou, [Genomic Signal Processing](https://github.com/study-groups/bioinformatics-study-group/tree/main/papers/2001-Genomic-Signal-Processing-Anastassiou.pdf)

 ## Videos